themtok/autogen-octotools/README.md

-# OctoTools-Autogen: Agentic Framework Implementation
+# Autogen-Octotools: Agentic Framework Implementation

 This project is an implementation of the agentic framework described in the paper: